 Creating and sharing a project plan involves outlining the project timeline, tasks, and milestones, and communicating with all stakeholders.
 Creating and sharing a project plan helps in setting clear expectations and ensuring everyone is on the same page.
 Microsoft, for instance, uses detailed project plans to align team efforts and resources, leading to successful project outcomes.

-A study by Ochoa Pacheco et al. (2023) published in PLOS ONE emphasized that project managers’ competencies, including planning and communication, are crucial for project success.
+A study by Ochoa Pacheco et al. in 2023 published in PLOS ONE emphasized that project managers’ competencies, including planning and communication, are crucial for project success.
 The study found that well-structured project plans enhance collaboration and trust among team members, leading to better project outcomes.
 Lack of a project plan, in contrast, leads to mismanagement and resource wastage.
 Monitoring project progress is the final step to ensure continuous improvement.

 20. Monitor Project Progress